jordanstewart-hub/AWS/Encrypt-KMS.md

 💡 Why is my access denied?
 The new IAM user I logged in as (project-kms-user) does not have the permission to decrypt the data.

-Since the DynamoDB table is encrypted with a specific AWS KMS key, and your user does not have permission to use this key, the system prevents access for data security.
+Since the DynamoDB table is encrypted with a specific AWS KMS key, and the new test user does not have permission to use this key, the system prevents access for data security.

 ![Image](http://learn.nextwork.org/authentic_azure_zealous_melon/uploads/aws-security-kms_w0x1y2z3)

 ---

-## EXTRA: Granting Access
+## Granting Access

 These are the steps I took to grant the test user permission to use the key:

--Head back to the window with IAM Admin User logged in.
+• Head back to the window with IAM Admin User logged in.

--Head back to the Key Management Service console.
+• Head back to the Key Management Service console.

--Modify the Key Policy
+• Modify the Key Policy

--In the KMS dashboard, select Customer-managed keys from the left hand sidebar.
+• In the KMS dashboard, select Customer-managed keys from the left hand sidebar.

--Select project-kms-key.
+• Select project-kms-key.

--Scroll down the Key policy tab, and select Add next to Key users.
+• Scroll down the Key policy tab, and select Add next to Key users.

--Add project-kms-user as a test user of the key.
+• Add project-kms-user as a test user of the key.

--Select Add.
+• Select Add.

--Scroll back up to the Key policy section and select Switch to policy view
+• Scroll back up to the Key policy section and select Switch to policy view

--Scroll down until you can see the policy section for "Allow use of the key" and in that section the user "project-kms-user" was listed.
+• Scroll down until you can see the policy section for "Allow use of the key" and in that section the user "project-kms-user" was listed.

 I logged in with the test user's credentials after adding permisson to use the key for the test user via admin account.
 Once I was logged in with the test user I was then allowed to access the database's items.